Generic selectors

 Ultimately, the Holy Spirit is the means by which the Teacher—God the Father—confers spiritual understanding to the student.
 It in no way implies it is a living being.

 1 John 5:7 needs to be addressed because it is a source of confusion unless it is understood that it was added to the KJV; that is, it is not supported by any legitimate Greek manuscripts.
-Here is the rendering of the KJV:
+Here is the rendering of the King James:

-[KJV] 1 JOHN 5:6-8 This is he that came by water and blood, even Jesus Christ; not by water only, but by water and blood.
-And it is the Spirit that beareth witness, because the Spirit is truth.
-7 For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
-8 And there are three that bear witness in earth, the spirit, and the water, and the blood: and these three agree in one.
+1 JOHN 5:6-8 This is He who came by water and blood–Jesus Christ; not only by water, but by water and blood.
+And it is the Spirit who bears witness, because the Spirit is truth.
+7 For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.
+8 And there are three that bear witness on earth: the Spirit, the water, and the blood; and these three agree as one.

-The correct rendering eliminates the KJV text of verse 7 because it is not found in the source manuscripts.
-Notice the text as rendered in A Faithful Version:
+The correct rendering eliminates the last part of verse 7 because it is not found in the source manuscripts.
+Notice the rendering in The Scriptures 2009:

-1 JOHN 5:6-8 This is He Who came by water and blood—Jesus the Christ; not by water only, but by water and blood.
-7 And it is the Spirit that bears witness because the Spirit is the truth.
-8 For there are three that bear witness on the earth: the Spirit, and the water, and the blood; and these three witness unto the one truth.
+[TS2009] 1 JOHN 5:6-8 This is the One that came by water and blood: [Jesus the Christ], not only by water, but by water and blood.
+And it is the Spirit [that] bears witness, because the Spirit is the Truth.
+7 Because there are three who bear witness [on the earth]: 8 the Spirit, and the water, and the blood.
+And the three [witnesses] are in agreement.

-1 JOHN 5:9-11 If we accept the witness of men, the witness of God is superior.
-For this is the witness of God, which He has witnessed concerning His Son.
-10 The one who believes in the Son of God has the witness [of the Holy Spirit] in himself; the one who does not believe God has made Him a liar because he has not believed in the witness that God has witnessed concerning His Son.
-11 And this is the witness: that God has given us eternal life, and this life is in His Son.
+1 JOHN 5:9-11 If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.
+10 He who believes in the Son of God has the witness [of the Holy Spirit] in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.
+11 And this is the testimony: that God has given us eternal life, and this life is in His Son.

-This says that each of God’s children has the “witness in himself” (v.
+This says that a person has the “witness in himself” (v.
 10).
 What is the witness in us?
 The Holy Spirit.
 Who was the witness?
 God the Father.
 What did He witness?
 The crucifixion and resurrection of Jesus Christ.
-This is a critical point because God is the superior witness of that sacrifice and resurrection since He is eternal and cannot lie[14].
+This is a critical point because God is the greater witness of that sacrifice and resurrection since He is eternal and cannot lie[13].
 This is also recorded in:

 All three—the blood, water, and Holy Spirit—bear witness or are evidence of Jesus Christ’s sacrifice.
 Importantly, these bear witness “on the earth” (v.
-8) because this is where His death occurred.
-It was not in heaven because the evidence is found only on the earth.
+7) because this is where His death occurred.
+It was not in heaven so the evidence is found only on the earth.

-Without verse 7 in the KJV, the Holy Spirit is no longer linked with a confusing and false Trinity but is evidence, along with the water and blood, of Jesus Christ’s crucifixion; that is, Jesus Christ is the Son of God and the sacrificial Lamb for the sins of the world.
+Without the last part of verse 7, the Holy Spirit is no longer linked with a confusing and false Trinity but is evidence, along with the water and blood, of Jesus Christ’s crucifixion; that is, Jesus Christ is the Son of God and the sacrifice for the sins of the world.

-ROMANS 8:16 The [Holy] Spirit itself bears witness conjointly with our own spirit, testifying that we are the children of God.
+ROMANS 8:16 The [Holy] Spirit bears witness with our own spirit [of man], that we are children of God.

 The Greek word for witness is the same as used in 1 John 5:7-8, except that it is compounded in the Greek with a prefix that means a joint witness; that is, it is witnessing to us because it is joined with our own human spirit of life.
 Here, the Holy Spirit is evidence both to us and the world that we are God’s children.
 How is that evidence?
 Because it only comes from God the Father[14]—all those in whom the Holy Spirit dwells are begotten by Him alone.